castastrophe/bash-helper-scripts/README.md

 - `runwraith`: Still a WIP but will (in theory) kick off grunt watcher in the background and generate wraith baselines.

 ### functions-webrh
-- `buildstatus`: This will return the build status of your sandbox; to check the status of a box other than your own, pass in that username: `$ buildstatus <other-username>`
-- `buildbox`: This will kick off a build of your sandbox off of master and show you it's build progress in the command line.
 - `pksync`: This bower links the webrh repository with webdrupal and rsyncs to your sandbox.
 To change the sandbox it builds on, you must set the USER variable to a different value: `$ USER="<other-username>"; pksync`
 - `pkimport`: This ssh's into your sandbox, cds to the location of the Drupal install, runs the pbi importer, then clears the cache.
 The default runs --all or you can pass in the specific patterns you want to import.
   - i.e., `$ pkimport card group band`